MicrosoftDocs/power-automate-docs/articles/us-govt.md

 - [Power BI](/connectors/powerbi/) – Power Automate US Government doesn’t support Power BI.

-- [Power Platform admin center](/power-platform/admin/admin-documentation) – Some functionality, such as managing Data Gateways and certain analytics reports, is not yet available.
+- [Power Platform admin center](/power-platform/admin/admin-documentation) – Some functionality, such as managing data gateways and certain analytics reports, are not available.

 - [Desktop flows](./desktop-flows/overview.md) - To install the on-premises data gateway in DoD, go to **Data > Gateways** in the left navigation, and then select **New gateway**.